TheAcebyte/tusmo-player/README.md

 ## About
 **Tusmo** is a web game inspired by the French game show **Motus**, which is similar to **Wordle**.
 This project features a player bot that operates using **Selenium**.

 **Note:** The bot may occasionally stop working, which can cause the whole instance to crash.
+I'm still trying to fix this issue.

 ## Demo